 Tobias has a great and proven track record helping people of many walks of life pack on muscle and get lean, whether just for personal reasons or for the stage.

 His site has been built to showcase his skills and target people who are willing to go all the way to get the dream body they desire.
 The visual elements and the website copy was created to reflect that, then tweaked and modified a few times so it's fine tuned to impress his ready-to-buy readers.

 6. Mark Personal Training

-Mark is also a My PT Website client who hired us with an audience-ready concept.
+Mark is also a Managed Website client who hired us with an audience-ready concept.
 All we needed to do was to refine the visual elements, like pictures, buttons and placement of information so his ideal clients can find everything they want to know about his services.